-Sometimes we overeat because we have become disconnected with food.
-We can find ourselves eating without thinking, without tasting.
-When we fail to notice what we eat, we can become more likely to overeat.
+Sometimes we overeat because we've become disconnected from food.
+We eat without thinking, without tasting.
+When we don't notice what we eat, we're more likely to eat past the point of fullness.

-Developing a respect and mindfulness about food can help us only eat when we are hungry, stop when we are full and make healthy food choices that will help you to lose weight.
+Developing awareness and respect for food can help us eat only when hungry, stop when full, and make food choices that can be part of a healthy approach to weight management.

 What is mindful eating?

-Mindfulness is a calm, mental state achieved by focusing on the present moment.
-It brings a quietness, that helps us to notice our bodily senses, our thoughts and feelings.
-Mindful Eating encourages us to fully engage in the process of eating, paying attention to the experience and considering every bite and sip.
+Mindfulness is a calm mental state achieved by focusing on the present moment.
+It brings a quietness that helps us notice our bodily sensations, thoughts and feelings.
+Mindful eating encourages us to fully engage in the process of eating — paying attention to the experience and considering every bite and sip.

-It helps us slow down, observe and appreciate and this can play a helpful role in weight loss.
+It helps us slow down, observe and appreciate, which can play a helpful role in supporting healthy eating habits.

 How do I practice mindful eating?

-Before you eat, ask yourself if you are truly hungry?
-Often we eat because we are bored, or anxious, or because it's 12 o clock.
-Before you go to eat, stop and put your mind into your stomach.
-Are those truly hunger pains?
-Listening to your body, and eating only when you hear it say it is truly hungry, is the first step to eating mindfully and is key to weight loss.
+Before you eat, ask yourself: am I truly hungry?
+Often we eat because we're bored, anxious, or because it's midday.
+Before reaching for food, pause and tune in to your stomach.
+Are those genuine hunger signals?
+Listening to your body, and eating only when it tells you it's truly hungry, is the first step to eating mindfully.

-If your body isn’t telling you it’s hungry, listen to it and go and do something else (if you're actually bored then perhaps read a book or go for a walk).
+If your body isn't telling you it's hungry, listen to that and do something else instead — if you're bored, try reading a book or going for a walk.
 If your body is hungry, pay close attention to how that actually feels.
-Notice the noises, the feelings, the sensations in your stomach.
-Getting to know this feeling will help you better identify when you are eating for reasons other than hunger.
-Try to ensure you embrace this top tip that will help you each day too.
+Notice the sensations in your stomach.
+Getting to know this feeling will help you better identify when you're eating for reasons other than hunger.

 Sit down to eat without distraction

-When we eat while watching Netflix, or snack standing up in the kitchen, we cannot be fully present.
+When we eat while watching Netflix, or snack standing up in the kitchen, we can't be fully present.
 This can lead to overeating.
-Remove all the distractions and sit down with your plate in front of you.
+Remove distractions and sit down with your plate in front of you.

 Look